UPDATED September 2018

-Make sure to order the Grilled Peach + Burrata, Tuscan Kale Salad, Roasted Cauliflower Salad, Pomodoro Pizza with Burrata, Ricotta Gnocchi, Braised Pork Meatballs and the Steak.
+Make sure to order the Grilled Peaches + Burrata, Tuscan Kale Salad, Roasted Cauliflower Salad, Pomodoro Pizza DOP with Burrata, Ricotta Gnocchi, Braised Pork Meatballs and the Steak.
 The menu changes seasonally.

 Lunch and dinner are great here.
 Brunch is a different menu and they don’t take reservations for this.
 Gjelina also has a take-out counter called GTA next door where you can get select items from their menu to-go.
 Don’t skip the pizza or meatballs!

-I love the super chill vibes in this gorgeously decorated space.
-The space has undergone an extensive renovation and The Rose Cafe is just a gem in Venice.
+ROSE CAFE – I love the super chill vibes in this gorgeously decorated space.
+The space has undergone an extensive renovation and The Rose is just a gem in Venice.
 My choice would be to go for brunch and hang out in their huge patio around back.
 Do try any of their pastas and homemade breads.

-I found out about this hole in the wall taco stand from The Offalo and its a local favourite and the BEST!
+LA PLAYITA – I found out about this hole in the wall taco stand from The Offalo and its a local favourite and the BEST!
 The tacos are $1.50 people!
-When I’m at La Playita, I usually order the Shrimp Tostadas or a small Shrimp Cocktail, Fish Tacos or the Al Pastor Tacos.
+When I’m at La Playita, I usually order the Shrimp Tostadas or a small Shrimp Cocktail, Grilled Fish Tacos or the Al Pastor Tacos.

 You serioulsy can’t go wrong with anything here.
-They fry all the tostadas here, it’s cash only and there’s just a small bench to sit on.
+They fry all the tostadas here fresh, it’s cash only and there’s just a small bench to sit on.
 Get it to go and head to the beach!

 First off, I was a little bummed that my fave fast food Chinese place – Magic Wok closed down.
 But I’m happy to have gained Venice Ramen for some authentic bowls of noodles right next to the beach.

-Looking for a place for happy hour?
-Hama Sushi has great deals at the bar and you’re walking distance to the beach and Venice sign.
-The fish and seafood are all high quality and I like ordering a bunch of different rolls – including the Strawberry Roll.
+HAMA SUSHI – Looking for a place for happy hour?
+Hama Sushi has great deals at the bar from 4-7 pm daily and you’re walking distance to the beach and Venice sign.
+The fish and seafood are all high quality and I like ordering a bunch of different rolls including The Strawberry Roll.